PathToLife/node-express-loadtest-experiment/README.md

 ### GET /prime/worker

-Running in a worker thread has a faster single shot return, however server will not timeout for other api requests
+Running in a worker thread has a slower single shot return, however server **will not timeout** for other api requests

 ```json
 {